COURSE PACKAGES

 Harmony - Learn how to create tension and resolution with your compositions.

-MIDI Effects for Creative Sequencing - Use MIDI effects like chord generators, arpeggiators, and randomizers to generate unique patterns.
+MIDI effects for creative sequencing - Use MIDI effects like chord generators, arpeggiators, and randomizers to generate unique patterns.

 -

-Groove and Swing Techniques - Apply swing settings and groove templates to add a more human feel to programmed drums.
+Humanizing with Groove and Swing Techniques - Apply swing settings and groove templates to add a more human feel to programmed drums.

 Creating Fills and Variations - Use parameter automation, velocity changes, and different sample articulations to introduce dynamic fills and variations.